Muhammedsuwaneh/wpf-generative-ai-app/README.md

 ## About

-### The application generates AI Image from user prompts using OpenAI's Dall-E-2 model
+The application generates AI Images from user prompts using OpenAI's Dall-E-2 model.

 ## Prerequisites / how to run

-### Get your OpenAI API KEY/TOKEN from [here](https://platform.openai.com/docs/overview)
+Get your OpenAI API KEY/TOKEN from [here](https://platform.openai.com/docs/overview)

-### Place the OpenAI API KEY/TOKEN in the project's .env file with "API_KEY" as it's key.
+Place the OpenAI API KEY/TOKEN in the project's .env file with "API_KEY" as it's key.

-### Use Visual studio execute the solution GenAI_ImageGenerator.csproj
+Use Visual studio execute the solution GenAI_ImageGenerator.csproj

-### Update any necessary dependencies using Visual Studio's Nuget Package Manager or Package Manager Console
+Update any necessary dependencies using Visual Studio's Nuget Package Manager or Package Manager Console

-## List all packages/dependencies
+List all packages/dependencies

 ```bash
   Install-Package <PackageName> [-Version <version>] [-ProjectName <project>] [-Source <source>] [-DependencyVersion <dependency>]
 ```

-## Install package
+## Install a package

 ```bash
   Install-Package <PackageName> [-Version <version>] [-ProjectName <project>] [-Source <source>] [-DependencyVersion <dependency>]